Teaching With Heart Practices

 It is striking that in academia we consistently speak about teaching load, and never use the words research load.
 Words matter, and the use of the phrase teaching load communicates that many of us see teaching as a burden.
 Don’t think that students won’t notice if this is how we see teaching, emotional contagion is real.
 Instead of seeing teaching a load, see it as part of your job that can be meaningful and fulfilling.
 Be grateful for the students that take your classes, and express your gratitude by thanking your students for being in your class.
 Or even better, have a celebration for being in class together and bring a snack for your students!

-Mix with students outside the classroom
+Chuck Stone with studentsMix with students outside the classroom

 Students love to get to know their teachers outside the classroom.
 Spending time with students outside the classroom gives the opportunity to get to know each other better and in different ways.
 It also creates the opportunity to step out of the hierarchy that might exist in a classroom environment.
 How could you mix with students outside the classroom?
 Perhaps you can attend sport events, be faculty advisor to a student club, attend a play or other event organized by students, or simply go to one of the dining places on campus and sit down with students.
-The photo shows Chuck Stone, who champions building connections with students at Mines.
+The photo shows teacher with heart Chuck Stone, who champions building connections with students at Mines.
 He stands behind the pumpkin wearing an orange shirt on a day when students decided to dress as Chuck wearing shorts in Colorado winter weather.

 Have fun